Kazii78/Kazii-Indicators/README.md

 ## Multiplayer
 This datapack is multiplayer-friendly (At least I hope with the way I tested), you can have

+## Side Note
+I can not garantuee it is gonna be problem-free.
+However any damages caused by my datapack I will not be responsible for, unless I did not mention any warnings about that situation in this file.
+Otherwise, if you did something that was advised against, I will not be taking responsibility.

 # Enjoy the datapack.